 This week’s prompts are inspired by the bug, ever present and often willfully ignored.
+Sometimes cute, sometimes scary, sometimes a dot and sometimes a swarm, bugs makes us feel most every emotion, from amazement to annoyance.
 From entomology to etymology, take a few minutes (or more) to appreciate the minute among us.

 - Respond to an insect image that strikes you, in prose or verse.